kstevejose/analytical_dashboard/README.md

 - `main.py`: The main program that executes and displays the dashboard.
 - `assets/`: Contains static assets like CSS files (`custom.css`).
 - `data/`: Place your LinkedIn Excel export files here (Example: `Content_...xlsx`).
-- `.gitignore`: Specifies intentionally untracked files to ignore.
+- `.gitignore`: Specifies untracked files to ignore.

 ## Prerequisites
 - **Python 3.x**: Ensure Python is installed on your system.